How Even Small Charities Can Get Corporate Sponsorships

 Send reports about attendance, money raised, and what that money was used for.
 Organize volunteers to writes notes of appreciation to the sponsors, send certificates of support, or several copies of your newsletter that show photos of the event.

-But, that work, if done well, can lead to very satisfying partnerships for the future.
+But, that work, if done well, can lead to very satisfying partnerships in the future.
 As with any donor to your organization, you must find those businesses that will work with you, care for them by making them part of your organizational family, and keep them happy and involved for the long run.